Kerala Administrative Service: History

 The Administrative Reforms Commissions since the formation of Kerala state has been suggesting formation of Kerala Administrative Service.
-KAS was one of the most important promises made in the LDF manifesto for 2016 Kerala Legislative Assembly election.
-It is being implemented by the next LDF government.
 KAS came in to force from 1 January 2018.
-It is considered one of the major achievements of the first Vijayan ministry.

 Aim

 The declared objective of the Kerala Administrative Service is to create a new generation of officers to utilize the potential of modern technology to make governance more efficient.
 The government aims to improve the efficiency of middle-level management in the government service by identifying and recruiting talented candidates through a strict three-stage examination followed by a training of 18 months.
 The first year of 18 months of training is pre-service training and the subsequent six months of training must be done after entering service but before completing probation.
 Through KAS, the government is looking for a way to avoid hindering the realization of the objectives of government projects due to the significant shortage of professionals in the second tier of the government system.

 The rank of first appointee in KAS is equivalent to the rank of Under Secretary in the State Secretariat.
 Initially, the second gazetted posts in 29 government departments were reserved for KAS.
 Officers in KAS, which is considered as the feeder category for IAS, can enter the IAS cadre subject to satisfying conditions of promotion under the Indian Administrative Service (Appointment by Promotion) Regulations,1955, after completing 8 years of service.